 While trunk or treat events are normally no cost to attend, be sure to check ahead of time.
 If it functions as a fundraiser or is hosted by a non-profit cause then there may be a donation item or small ticket purchase required.

 Trunk or Treat Decorating Ideas

 This is the fun for the adults!
-If you have no yard, a small yard, or have already filled your yard to the street with Halloween decorations then this is a brand new opportunity to add more festivity to the world.
-You have to get creative, since it's such a small space to work with, but the results can be adorable or spooky.
+If you have no yard, a small yard, or have already filled your yard to the street with Halloween decorations, then this is a brand new opportunity to add more festivity to the world.
+You have to get creative since it's such a small space to work with, but the results can be either adorable or spooky depending on your liking.
 Here are a few quick trunk or treat ideas:

 - Pick a theme!
 Spiders?
 Mummies?
 Monsters?

 - Bring in balloons for a creepy clown circus or a monster bash!

 - Take advantage of your car's CD player and play scary sounds or Halloween songs like "Monster Mash" at this year's trunk or treat event.

 - If you have inflatable Halloween decorations, check to see if the property can accommodate you plugging in to an outlet.
 You may be able to power them up and place them in front of your car's trunk for an instant effect.

 - String cobwebs down from the trunk!
 You can create or buy a giant spider decoration and place it on top of your car.

 - Stick a skeleton in the driver's seat and have it waving to people walking by, or press a scary mask up against the window to look out on the kids.